iokuznetsov/iokuznetsov.github.io/_pages/about.md

 ---

 ➡️ I am looking for a **professorship or equivalent from 2026 on**, in Germany or nearby.
-If you, in turn, are looking for someone in natural language processing, AI evals and safety, and AI applications for scientific work, education or (who knows!) sound design, synthesizers and audiovisual art, let's get in touch!
+If you are looking for someone in natural language processing, AI evals, safety, and AI applications for science, education or (who knows!) synthesizers and audiovisual art, let's get in touch!

 {% include base_path %}